arnoldt100/anansi/documentation/source/how_to_build_anansi.rst

 Step 1
 ------

+The first step is to set the environmental variable **ANANSI_TOP_LEVEL** , modify your PATH environmental variable to include Anansi's software package bin dire3ctory, and modify your PYTHONPATH environmental variable to include Anansi's python packages directory.

-The first step is to set the environmental variable **ANANSI_TOP_LEVEL**.
-This variable is a fully qualified path the Anansi software package.
-A utility Bash script, *set_env_var_anansi_top_level.sh*, is provided to perform this task.
+**ANANSI_TOP_LEVEL** is the fully qualified path the Anansi software package.
+A utility Bash script, *set_env_var_anansi_top_level.sh*, is provided to perform these tasks.
 The script must be sourced while the current working directory is the Anansi software package top level.

 **source ./bin/set_env_var_anansi_top_level.sh**